 Structural Integrity Assessment of Assets

-ProSIMassists asset energy asset owners and operators with its structural integrity evaluation serviceand help in managing the assets efficiently and enhance the productivity of assets.
+ProSIM assists asset energy asset owners and operators with its structural integrity evaluation service and help in managing the assets efficiently and enhancing the productivity of assets.

-Structural integrity analysis service at ProSIM includes fitness for service evaluation, remaining life assessment (RLA) service(RLA Service), remaining life extension service, and providing engineering judgements on retire, replace, repair decisions.
+Structural integrity analysis service at ProSIM includes fitness for service evaluation, remaining life assessment service(RLA Service), remaining life extension service, and providing engineering judgments on retire, replace, repair decisions.

-ProSIM project managers and team leads have work as fitness for service consultants and remaining life assessment (RLA) consultants providing services such as fitness for service level-3,FFS Level-3 oil and gas, FFS level-3 power plant, FFS level-3 piping, FFS level-3 static equipment, remaining life assessment service piping.
+ProSIM project managers and team leads have worked as fitness for service consultants and remaining life assessment (RLA) consultants providing services such as fitness for service level-3,FFS Level-3 oil and gas, FFS level-3 power plant, FFS level-3 piping, FFS level-3 static equipment, remaining life assessment of service piping.

 ProSIM offers expert engineering and consultancy services for structural integrity assessment of assets including energy sector (nuclear power plants, thermal power plants, oil and gas, off-shore), processing plants, and heavy equipment and machinery.
-Using its expertise in materials and damage modeling including fatigue, creep, creep-fatigue interaction, and crack growth; knowledge of industry specific codes such as IS, ASME B&PV, API, DNVGL, etc.,; and skills in computational techniques such as non-linear finite element analysis (FEA), computational fluid dynamics (CFD); multi-physics simulations; and using our experience, we provide services to study the structural integrity of assets, and conduct fitness for service studies (FFS); remaining life assessment/ extension (RLA/RLE services), engineering critical analysis (ECA) and provide repair, reuse, retire judgements.
+Using its expertise in materials and damage modeling including fatigue, creep, creep-fatigue interaction, and crack growth; knowledge of industry specific codes such as IS, ASME B&PV, API, DNVGL, etc. and skills in computational techniques such as non-linear finite element analysis (FEA), computational fluid dynamics (CFD), multi-physics simulations; and using our experience, we provide services to study the structural integrity of assets, and conduct fitness for service studies (FFS); remaining life assessment/ extension (RLA/RLE services), engineering critical analysis (ECA) and provide repair, reuse, retire judgements.
 Our abilities to conclusively calculate the strength and stiffness of asset sections studying the effects of corrosion, erosion, pitting, conducting accurate finite element analysis calculations under different load cases s defined by the codes.
-We specialize in using sub-modeling approach in finite element analysis (to combine 1D pipe elements to 3D elements), for detailed study of the effects of
+We specialize in using sub-modeling approach in finite element analysis (to combine 1D pipe elements to 3D elements).

 structural integrity analysis service